JamesHertz/fs-navigation/README.md

 ```
 Instead of fs get.
 It will work for all the record names that are not equal to one of the commands name.

+## set command
 To set a record or to change a path of a record, we run
 ```
 fs set <a-record-name> <a-record-path>
 ```
-the program will check if the path is valid and if it's a directory.
+then **fs** (the name of the program c: ) will check if the path is is valid (exists and it's a directory).
 If it's not, it will report and an error and not perform the operation.

+**Note:** the path given to fs can be relative to the current directory of a full path (starting with /).

+## rm command
 We can also remove records by running:
 ```
 fs rm <record-name-1> <record-name-2> ... <record-name-n>
 ```

 # Base file
 The file where the records are stored by default it's ~/.fs-nav.
-But you can change that by setting the variable FS_BASE_FILE.
+But you can change that by setting the environment variable FS_BASE_FILE.

 # Installing